We know it's a few weeks off yet, but bookings are recommended if you want the best seats in the house.

 The Tap Room is the Beck & Call’s dedicated sports room.
 Complete with pool table, darts and huge TV screens for all the live games, the popular watering hole have stated they will be showing all five round of the Six Nations.
 Plus every Friday and Saturday at Happy Hour, you can get £3 Fosters, £4 Virtuous and a £15 Bottle of Fizz.

 You might recognise Skyrack from your Otley Run days, but the pub does far more than just fancy dress.
-Pull up a chair at the bar or find a seat around the pub in between the Leeds United memorabilia and watch the beautiful game in all its glory.
+Pull up a chair at the bar or find a seat around the pub in between the Leeds United memorabilia and watch the Six Nations surrounded by like-minded fans.
 Same goes for the rest of the Greene King pubs in Leeds, all games will be shown.

 Another Otley Run favourite that’s taking on the additional crowds for the rugby.
 Expect loud speakers, the occasional fancy dress customer and loads to do besides watching the matches.
 There’s pool tables, giant food challenges and a great beer garden- not to mention a full menu that includes student discounted pints.
 If you’re still at University, we bet we’ll find you here for the matches.